aquarium and pond answers, information, articles, resources

 A hospital tank treatment is advised for fish TB since this generally is a very long treatment regimen and a three month treatment of ANY antibiotic can result in serious damage to your aquarium bio filter.

-The three most proven antibiotic methods are (which can and should be used in a combination of two of these drugs along with the other described alternative treatments):
+The three most proven antibiotic methods, which can and should be used in a combination of two of these drugs along with the other described alternative treatments:

 *Neomycin

-A forth consideration, albeit less filed tested (it does show lab results though) is Usnea, which from my experience should only be administered in a "Fish Bath" form for 30 minutes.
+A fifth consideration, albeit less field tested (it does show lab results though) is Usnea, which from my experience should only be administered in a "Fish Bath" form for 30 minutes.
 Methylene Blue should also be used in this bath, but no other antibiotics should be used in this bath with Usena.

 These baths can be rotated; meaning one bath with Usena and Methylene Blue and the next bath with MB along with one or two of the other antibiotics, then back to the Usnea